-Today’s Wonder of the Day was inspired by Wonder Team.
-Wonder Team Wonders, “How do you know if a source is valid?”
-Thanks for WONDERing with us, Wonder Team!
+Today’s Wonder of the Day was inspired by hannah. hannah Wonders, “how do you know if your source us reliable or not” Thanks for WONDERing with us, hannah!

 One of the great things about the Internet is that it gives everyone a chance to express themselves.
 However, it also means there’s plenty of room for people to create untrustworthy sources.
 Luckily, there’s a simple test that can help you decide whether to trust a source.
 What are we talking about?
 The C.R.A.A.P. test, of course!

 C.R.A.A.P. stands for currency, relevance, authority, accuracy, and purpose.
 Each word can help you measure a source’s validity.
 We always start with currency—when was this information published or updated?
 Up-to-date information is more likely to be correct, usually.
 That’s especially true if you’re learning about topics that can change quickly, like technology.